lmc2179/lmc2179.github.io/drafts/sklearn_preprocessors.md

 # pipelines r good

-idea: stateful transformations are basically part of your model writ large
+idea: stateful transformations are basically part of your model, so you should fit/transform them the same way

 https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html